RatiloeLebogangMbonani/RatiloeLebogangMbonani-Portfolio/README.md

 ## 📄 Reflection on Coding My CV in Markdown

 My objective was to learn Markdown syntax and apply it to build a professional CV that could be easily updated and shared online.
-I learned how to use Markdown features such as headings, bullet points,icons, comments and links to organize my CV clearly.It was easy to learn how to code in Markdown.
-I successfully created a clean and professional CV that is easy to update and share.
-This experience helped me understand how GitHub and Markdown work together.
+I learned how to use Markdown features such as headings, bullet points,icons, comments and links to organize my CV clearly.
+I found it easy to learn how to code in Markdown and applied these features to create a well-structured document.
+I successfully created a clean and professional CV that is easy to update and share and this experience helped me understand how GitHub and Markdown work together.

+---

 ## 🎥 Reflection on Mock Interview Experience

 I recorded a mock interview to simulate a real-world job interview environment.
 I needed to present myself professionally, communicate my skills clearly, and respond confidently to technical and behavioral questions.
 I prepared by selecting one question from each category; behavioral, situational, technical, and general and challenged myself to answer each using the STAR method.
-I recorded myself six times until I achieved a shot where I felt confident.
+I recorded myself six times until I achieved a recording where I felt confident.
 Through this process, I became more aware of my communication style, body language, and areas where I need improvement.
 This experience helped me prepare more effectively for real interviews.

+---

 ## 🌐 Reflection on Using GitHub Pages